 1. Sharon Needles, “Every Day Is Halloween”

-Sharon’s cover of the Ministry jam is sinister, cool, and effing evil, just the way she intended.
-Have you checked out her list of favorite horror movies yet?
-Just as terrfiying.
+Sharon’s cover of the Ministry jam is sinister, cool, and f**king evil—just the way she intended.

 2. Janet Jackson, “Black Cat”